mnaamani/otrtalk/Tutorial.md

 ### Getting Started with otrtalk

-Firstly make sure you have installed [nodejs](http://nodejs.org/) for your system.
+Firstly make sure you have installed [nodejs](https://nodejs.org/) for your system.
+It should also work with [io.js](https://iojs.org/).

 ### Install otrtalk with `npm`
-Using npm, the node package manager, you can install otrtalk from your command console or shell. (you might need to use sudo)
+Using npm, the node package manager, you can install otrtalk from your command console or shell:

 	npm -g install otrtalk

+use sudo if necessary:

+	sudo npm -g install otrtalk

 Verify installed version